vgolovanov/OpenThreadDotNet/README.md

                 }
 	}
 ```
-Join to existing Thread wireless network and with UDP Client sending some data to another node.
+Join to existing Thread wireless network and UDP Client sending data packet to another node.
 ```csharp
 	StreamUART uartStream = new StreamUART("COMxx");
 	ncpInterface = new NcpInterface();